bane-stealthium/gpubreach/README.md

 $ python3 gpubreach.py app_cpu_exploit --n_step1 24109 -t 0.2 -s 15 -c "$BREACH_ROOT/flip_config_sample/FLIP_LEFT_TMPL.ini"
 ```

 > Note: '-c' is the bit-flip configuration file for A1.
-See `src/README.md` for more detail
+See `src/README.md` for more details.

 When corruption is successful, the program will pause, and you will see the following text:
 ```text